 While you’re at it, you can make a baked potato bar with these eight perfectly slow cooked potatoes!

 Extra potatoes will keep whole, sliced, or diced airtight in the fridge for up to 5 days or in the freezer for up to 3 months.

-Tips for the Best Slow Cooker Baked Potatoes
+Tips for Cooking Baked Potatoes in a Crockpot

 If weighing them, about 1/3 to 1/2 pound each is what I recommend.